lambdaclass/lambdaworks/provers/groth16/README.md

 # Lambdaworks Groth16 Prover

 An under-optimized implementation of [Groth16](https://eprint.iacr.org/2016/260) protocol.
+To use it with Circom, check the [examples](./circom-adapter/src/README.md).

 ## Introduction